Top

 Open Events

-OPEN EVENTS 2022/23
+OPEN EVENTS 2023/24

 ADMISSIONS

-Marling School is a non-fee paying, selective Grammar School for boys aged 11-16 years with a co-educational sixth form.
-To gain entry all pupils must sit and pass an Entrance Test organised by the school, usually at the start of Year 6.
+To gain entry to Year 7, all pupils must sit and gain a qualifying rank in the Gloucestershire Grammar Schools' Entrance Test.
+Registration for the Entrance Test is in the summer of Year 5 and the Test is taken of Year 6.
 Marling School operates within the Gloucestershire County Co-ordinated Admissions Scheme for Year 7 entry.

 All Sixth Form admission enquiries should be directed to the Senior Sixth Form Administrator, Mrs Jayne Elder JXE@marling.school